marenz2569/2025-sapphire-rapids-ee/README.md

 This is the code-support package for the following paper.
 Please cite the paper if you use parts of this repository for scientific work.

-Markus Schmidl: An Analysis of the Intel Sapphire Rapids Architecture's Energy Efficiency Features (2025),
+Markus Schmidl: An Analysis of Energy Efficiency Features in Intel Sapphire Rapids Processors (2025),
 DOI:

 # License